hkmztrk/CytoscapeTutorial/README.md

 ## Understanding the Network

 [Zachary Karate Club](https://en.wikipedia.org/wiki/Zachary%27s_karate_club), a well-known social network data set of university karate club, is used for demonstration.
-Data set contains total 34 actors (nodes) with total 78 interactions (edges).
+Data set contains total 34 actors (nodes) with 78 interactions (edges).

 ### Centrality
 [Centrality](https://cs.hse.ru/data/2015/05/14/1098547089/4._Centrality_Metrics.pdf) metrics decide how important an actor in the network based on its position.
+In the examples below, size  and color of the nodes indicate importance.
+Importance decreases in the following direction: bigger, red --> smaller, green.

 #### Degree
  Degree centrality is simply measured by the number of ties that a node has.

 ![image](https://cloud.githubusercontent.com/assets/4271817/25327381/97a26a90-28dc-11e7-86ed-4f0554c53891.PNG)

 #### Betweenness
  Betweenness centrality quantifies the number of times a node acts as a bridge along the shortest